Typical and scarred glomeruli

 Focal segmental glomerulosclerosis (FSGS) results from scar tissue that develops in the glomeruli.
 Glomeruli are tiny structures within the kidney that filter waste products from the blood to create urine.
 A healthy glomerulus is shown on the left.
 When scar tissue develops in a glomerulus, kidney function gets worse (shown right).

-Focal segmental glomerulosclerosis (FSGS) is a disease in which scar tissue develops on the parts of the kidneys that filter waste from the blood (glomeruli).
+Focal segmental glomerulosclerosis (FSGS) is a disease in which scar tissue develops on the glomeruli, the small parts of the kidneys that filter waste from the blood.
 FSGS can be caused by a variety of conditions.

-FSGS is a serious condition that can lead to kidney failure, for which the only treatment options are dialysis or kidney transplant.
+FSGS is a serious condition that can lead to kidney failure, which can only be treated with dialysis or kidney transplant.
 Treatment options for FSGS depend on the type you have.

 Types of FSGS include:

 - Primary FSGS.
 Many people diagnosed with FSGS have no known cause for their condition.
 This is called primary (idiopathic) FSGS.

 - Secondary FSGS.
 Several factors, such as infection, drug toxicity, diseases including diabetes or sickle cell disease, obesity, and even other kidney diseases can cause secondary FSGS.
 Controlling or treating the underlying cause often slows ongoing kidney damage and might lead to improved kidney function over time.

 - Genetic FSGS.
 This is a rare form of FSGS caused by genetic changes.
 It is also called familial FSGS.
 It's suspected when several members of a family show signs of FSGS.
 Familial FSGS can also occur when neither parent has the disease but each one carries a copy of an altered gene that can be passed on to the next generation.

 - Unknown FSGS.
 In some cases, the underlying cause of FSGS cannot be determined despite the evaluation of clinical symptoms and extensive testing.